justinolcott/Ski-Challenge-Website/README.md

 CORS allows the client (e.g. browser) to specify the origin of a request and then let the server respond with what origins are allowed.
 The server may say that all origins are allowed, for example if they are a general purpose image provider, or only a specific origin is allowed, for example if they are a bank's authentication service.
 If the server doesn't specify what origin is allowed then the browser assumes that it must be the same origin.

+### Fetch
+- we can use fetch on apis in js to get data from other websites, but we may run into CORS issues